openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    -05

-   * update crypto suites to require at least ECDSA w/ P-256 and SHA-256 for verifying signed artificats
+   * update crypto suites to require at least ECDSA w/ P-256 and SHA-256 for verifying signed artificats; and made ecosystem-specific exceptions for crypto suites and hash algorithms if certain criteria is not met

    -04